I don’t know you but something tells me you’re doing something good today.

 With the long days try and get your sun in after peak hours (4 pm onward) to avoid crowds and burns.

-Due to the uncomfortable weather in Barcelona in August tourism actually decreases.
+Due to the uncomfortable weather tourism actually decreases in August.

-Locals often leave the city for the cooler confines of the Pyrenees mountains, so that’s why you August tourists get a tip of the hat from me 😉
+Locals often leave the city for the cooler confines of the Pyrenees mountains, so that’s why you August tourists get a tip of the hat from me for the bravery.

 To avoid problems with the heat I suggest the following: